 About the Korea Summer ProgramAs law practice becomes increasingly global, students and lawyers must be well-grounded in contemporary areas of international and comparative legal practice.
-Fordham University School of Law and Sungkyunkwan University (SKKU) College of Law are pleased to co sponsor the eigth annual Summer Institute in International Law, a two week academic program in international and comparative law in Seoul, Korea from June 24, 2013 - July 5, 2013, to be followed by an optional 5-week internship from July 8, 2013 - August 9, 2013.
+Fordham University School of Law and Sungkyunkwan University (SKKU) College of Law are pleased to co sponsor the ninth annual Summer Institute in International Law, a two and a half week academic program in international and comparative law in Seoul, Korea from June 20, 2014 - July 6, 2014, to be followed by an optional 5-week internship from July 7, 2014 - August 8, 2014.
 No knowledge of the Korean language is required.

-141 students attended the 2012 Summer Institute.
-In its first seven years, the Institute enrolled over 1000 students from 5 countries and 60 law schools, including students from the law schools at American University, Boston College, Boston University, Chicago-Kent, Columbia, Cornell, Duke, George Washington, Hastings, Illinois, Loyola-LA, McGill, NYU, Texas, Tulane, UC-Berkeley, UCLA, USC, and University of San Diego.
+71 students attended the 2013 Summer Institute.
+In its first eight years, the Institute enrolled over 1100 students from 5 countries and 60 law schools, including students from the law schools at American University, Boston College, Boston University, Chicago-Kent, Columbia, Cornell, Duke, George Washington, Hastings, Illinois, Loyola-LA, McGill, NYU, Texas, Tulane, UC-Berkeley, UCLA, USC, and University of San Diego.

 Classes are held in the new Law School building which is located on the downtown Seoul campus of Sungkyunkwan University, the oldest continuous institution of higher learning in Asia and one of the top-five law schools in Korea.
 Outside of class, the program features field trips and social events to enable students to experience Korean legal institutions and culture.

 Institute students may enroll in one of the following three intensive three credit-hour courses in international and comparative law subjects:

 Paolo Galizzi, Institute Director, Professor of Law at Fordham Law School.

 Martin Gelter, Associate Professor of Law at Fordham Law School.